LIST-LUXEMBOURG/gapIt/README.md

 ## Data

-Fake data are provided with the distribution.
+Fake data are provided within the distribution.

-To get the real data or to integrate your own data, please contact Olivier Parisot (ivonne.trebs@list.lu).
+To get the real data or to integrate your own data, please contact Olivier Parisot (olivier.parisot@list.lu) or Ivonne Trebs (ivonne.trebs@list.lu).

 ## References